ddbj/www/_gea/submit-array-e.md

 </div>

 {% include image.html url="books/array-sub2.jpg" caption="Enter submission information" class="w550" %}

-### BioProject  {#BioProject}
+### BioProject  {#BioProject-tab}

 Select a submitted project registered in your account.
 If a BioProject is not registered, please go to the [BioProject submission site](/bioproject/submission-e.html#bioproject-submission) and submit a project.

 To use a project obtained in the other account, please [contact GEA team](/contact-ddbj-e.html).

 {% include image.html url="books/gea-bp.jpg" caption="Select a BioProject for the GEA experiment" class="w550" %}

-### BioSample  {#BioSample}
+### BioSample  {#BioSample-tab}

 Select submitted BioSamples registered in your account.
 If BioSamples are not registered, please go to the [BioSample submission site](/biosample/submission-e.html#biosample-submission) and submit samples.

 To use samples obtained in the other account, please [contact GEA team](/contact-ddbj-e.html).

 {% include image.html url="books/gea-bs.jpg" caption="Select BioSamples for the GEA experiment" class="w550" %}

-### IDF  {#idf}
+### IDF  {#idf-tab}

 Enter information for [IDF (Investigation Description Format)](/gea/metadata-e.html#idf).

 [Example IDF](https://docs.google.com/spreadsheets/d/1y6pwWBUgz2XJ2l_78k56B-1Hnia116JtYrZJunsT38U/edit#gid=0)

 - Protocol: Pre-checked protocols are mandatory.
 - Publication: Describe associated publications by PubMed ID or DOI.
 For unpublished manuscript, please [inform us](/contact-ddbj-e.html) the publication ID after assignment.
 - Array Design: When an array design is available in [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/arrays/browse.html)/GEA, enter an array design accession number "A-XXXX-n".
 When an array design is not available, [register a new array design](/gea/adf-e.html) by uploading an array design file into the GEA submission directory.
 - Data File Type: Raw and processed data files are required for microarray experiment submission.
 We strongly recommend to submitting raw and processed data file per sample.
 [Accepted Data Files Formats for microarray experiment](/gea/datafile-e.html#array_data).

 {% include image.html url="books/array-idf.jpg" caption="Enter information for IDF" class="w600" %}

-### SDRF  {#sdrf}
+### SDRF  {#sdrf-tab}

 {% include image.html url="books/array-sdrf.jpg" caption="Download a SDRF template file" class="w400" %}

 Enter information for [SDRF (Sample and Data Relationship Format)](/gea/metadata-e.html#sdrf).